Data processing¶

 - Returns:

-observations, where each predictor has been replaced by the index of the bin it falls into.
+but with each value replaced by the index of the bin it falls into.